maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 As there is no indication of whether a particular program expects 0 or 1 as the first index, RetroBASIC always sets up a 0 slot just in case.
 This has (almost) no effect on programs; if they use index 0, it works; if not, it works.
 The only effect is on the `LBOUND` function, which returns the first index.
 This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` or using the `OPTION BASE 1` statement within a program.
 As most dialects did not include the `LBOUND` function, it is unlikely this feature will have any effect one way or another in any real program.

 There is another oddity to consider.
 Dartmouth sets aside a 0...10 block of memory for every numeric variable, even if it is not `DIM`med.
 In the example program above, A is defined to have 11 slots, and then it assigns values to the slots.
 This program will also work if line 10 is left out, because A will always have the default 11 slots.
-This is a *very* odd feature and is rarely implemented in non-MS dialects, so programs relying on this feature will not run on those machines.
+This is a *very* odd feature and entirely non-obvious to the point that it is rarely implemented in non-MS dialects.
+DEC BASIC's did copy this feature, and that did move to MS, although to this day it remains pretty much unknown and unmentioned.
 RetroBASIC does implement this "feature" in case there are programs that use it.
-To date, only one program found in the wild has made use of this feature, `DIM` has almost always been used.
+To date, only one program found in the wild has made use of this feature, in every other example the arrays are `DIM`med.

 Finally, there is the additional oddity that the parens are part of the variable name.
 That is, the variable `A` is a different variable than the one in `A(0)`.
 One can assign values to either, and they will be held separately in memory, at least in MS-derived dialects.
 RetroBASIC follows this convention.